 The Notre Dame Fighting Irish were far from perfect that Monday night, but head coach Brian Kelly’s team did enough to earn a victory against the Louisville Cardinals.
 That includes quarterback Ian Book, who put up some nice stats and somehow found a way to injure someone on the opposing sideline.

 During the fourth quarter on Labor Day, Book dropped back to pass, but he was quickly pressured.
-So like any responsible quarterback would do, the Notre Dame signal caller threw it away.
+So like any responsible quarterback would do, the Notre Dame football player threw it away.

 The pass sailed out of bounds, which was good, but it unfortunately hit Louisville cheerleader Elizabeth Scott right in the face.

-What a way to put an exclamation point on the opening week of the college football season, huh?
+What a way to put an exclamation point on the opening week of the 2019 NCAA college football season, huh?
 There’s no way that would feel good.

-As it turns out, it actually broke Scott’s nose.
-The Louisville Ladybird dance team member took to Twitter to thank Ian Book and update everyone on what happened.
+As it turns out, the errant throw actually broke Scott’s nose.
+The Louisville Ladybird dance team member took to social media to thank Ian Book and update everyone on what happened.